 We offer a wide range of delivery options including UK Standard, Royal Mail First Class Signed For, European and International.
 All prices are weight based and include a small handling fee.

-Unless an item is unavailable/ out of stock, all items are dispatched within 48 hours and we aim to deliver UK orders within 3-5 working days.
+Unless an item is unavailable/ out of stock, all items are dispatched within 48 hours and we aim to deliver UK standard delivery orders within 3-5 working days.
 Weekends and UK Bank Holidays are not considered working days.
 Due to working with small companies and producers, and increases in seasonal demand, there may be times when longer delivery times occur.
 To avoid disappointment, we will inform you, the customer, of any such situation within 24 hours of an order being placed.

 UK STANDARD: We use second class Royal Mail parcel service without tracking.
 Please allow 3 - 5 working days for your order to arrive once it has been dispatched.
 If you wish to have your item tracked, please use our Next Day service.